-In Search of the Mufugbens
+Search of the Mufugbens

 My father spoke the Urhobo language like one endless idiom with repeated words taking on new distinct meanings.
 Dad used a small vocabulary to express what I cannot do in English.
-I mean, equipped with learning, dictionaries, thesauruses, and word processing software.
+That is, my facility with learning, dictionaries, thesauruses, and word processing software.
 I remember Dad’s ten-minute narration in which fuẹnhwẹn [death] had six meanings.
 Yes, broken equipment, marital separation, discontinuity, a beating, and death.
 My father’s stories were monochromes of countless shades; I miss them.

 Please take a look at my post, Mufugbenous and Mufugbeneity: What Do They Mean?.
 Cheers